Day 1 Nihonbashi-Fujisawa(Enoshima) 65kms/ 40miles

 Day 7 Kuwana-Minakuchi 65km/40miles

-Travelers on the Tokaido Highway traveled by boat from Miya to Kuwana.
-We travel by train in today's world.
-We will start again from the park where the ship arrived at those times.
+In the past, travelers on the Tokaido Highway would journey by boat from Miya to Kuwana.
+While we travel by train in today’s world, we’ll start our day at the park where boats used to arrive during those times, connecting to the history of the route.

 The highlight of the day is Sekijuku.
-Of the 53 stations along the Tokaido highway, the best preserved is Seki-Juku.
-While Tsumago-juku and Magome-juku on the Nakasendo route in Nagano get the most attention, Seki-juku on the Tokaido is one of Mie Prefecture’s hidden gems.
-Many of the buildings have been kept in their original state to allow visitors a chance to walk through history and experience how travelers felt hundreds of years ago.
+Among the 53 post stations along the Tokaido Highway, Sekijuku is the best preserved.
+While Tsumago-juku and Magome-juku on the Nakasendo Highway in Nagano are widely known, Sekijuku stands as one of Mie Prefecture’s hidden treasures.
+Its original Edo-period buildings allow visitors to step back in time and experience the journey as travelers did hundreds of years ago.

 Day 8 Minakuchi-Kyoto 50km/30miles

-The end of the Tokaido Highway is Sanjo Ohashi Bridge.
-Though dinner is not included tonight, we highly recommend joining your group for a farewell meal at one of your tour leader's favorite restaurants in the city as a great way to toast the end of a fantastic trip.
+The journey along the Tokaido Highway concludes at Sanjo Ohashi Bridge, marking the end of this historic route.
+While dinner is not included tonight, we highly recommend celebrating the completion of your fantastic trip with a farewell meal at one of your tour leader’s favorite restaurants in Kyoto.
+It’s the perfect way to toast to the memories made along the way.